red0xff/blog/content/posts/google_summer_of_code_2020.md

 ## <span id='58adb7987ef3ebb0891820242143bb4d'>Support for `PostgreSQL`, and other database-management systems</span>

-`PostgreSQL` support was easy to add, because of how popular the DBMS is, it was easy to find vulnerable software to test it, to get it running in a testing environment and so on, I wrote a module for [CVE-2019-13373](https://www.cvedetails.com/cve/CVE-2019-13373/), which is a vulnerability found on some versons of D-Link Central WiFi Manager CWM(100), and a test module for vulnerable code I wrote myself.
+`PostgreSQL` support was easy to add, because of how popular the DBMS is, it was easy to find vulnerable software to test it, to get it running in a testing environment and so on, I wrote a module for [CVE-2019-13373](https://www.cvedetails.com/cve/CVE-2019-13373/), which is a vulnerability found on some versions of D-Link Central WiFi Manager CWM(100), and a test module for vulnerable code I wrote myself.

 Support for `MSSQL` and `Oracle Database` was added in the last month of the program, I provided test modules for each, but no exploit on real vulnerabilities, might implement some in the future.